yeepun14/PMU_data_bridge/report.md

 - **PC 2** is responsible for receiving the processed data from PC 1 (Redpanda).
 Moreover, it is the connected netwerk IP for PC 1 and PC 3 to collect data.

 - **PC 3** stores the received data into a database and displays synchronized measurements through a Grafana Dashboard.
+Moreover, PC 3 show data from Redpanda to WebSocket.

 (It is not necessary to follow this design)